Respect for human rights

 Internal whisleblowing system

-Training and awareness activities
+Training and Awareness-Raising Activities

 Fair employment